 Supply Chain Management and Logistics in Panama

-• Includes meetings with supply chain professionals, tours of various key business partner facilities, and an excursion to an indigenous community
+- Includes meetings with supply chain professionals and tours of various key business partner facilities

 KU Business students, primarily those majoring or minoring in supply chain management or international business, will have the opportunity to gain an understanding of supply chain management in the global market through exploration of supply chain and logistics practices of U.S., Panamanian, and businesses from around the world.